C4mdax/Machine_Learning/Roadmap/ROADMAP.md

   - Transaction Management (BEGIN TRANSACTION, COMMIT, ROLLBACK)
 </details>

-# P4: Data Science Libraries
+# Phase 4: Data Science Libraries
 <details>
   <summary>Pandas</summary>
   Pandas is a powerful and flexible open-source data manipulation and analysis library built on top of NumPy.
 It provides data structures like DataFrame and Series for handling and analyzing structured data (like tables).